SUPERCILEX/fuc/README.md

 ## Non-goals

 - Portability: FUCs are primarily targeted at modern Linux installations.
+Support for other platforms is provided on a best-efforts basis.
 - Compatibility: [coreutils](https://github.com/coreutils/coreutils) or
   its [Rust re-implementation](https://github.com/uutils/coreutils) will have the broadest and most stable set of options.